Blog · Analysis · Last reviewed June 23, 2026

 What This Changes

-The griefbot is a concentrated version of the site's recurring problem with companions, therapy bots, AI religion, and synthetic voice.
+The griefbot is a concentrated version of the site's recurring problem with companions, therapy bots, AI religion, synthetic voice, synthetic relationship boundaries, and synthetic media.
 A system can be non-conscious and still become socially powerful.
 It can be artificial and still change how people remember, confess, forgive, postpone, and let go.

 The right question is not whether the bot is really the dead person.
 It is not.
 The right question is what authority the interface borrows from the dead, what vulnerability it finds in the living, and what records, rights, and exits surround the exchange.